LeulBM/ItemSetInteractions/README.md

 ## Command Line Item Sets: Bronze to Challenger in 30 days

-The recent Leage of Legends client update removed a much beloved feature of the game, the Item Set.
+The recent League of Legends client update removed a much beloved feature of the game, the Item Set.
 Now you can't create your Item Sets with the petty interface you use to be able to use.
 That sucks right?

 #### WRONG